Kenny Egan: COVID-19 controversy

 Egan, a serving Dublin councillor at the time, subsequently resigned the Fine Gael party whip.

 Egan was a pundit on RTÉ for the coverage of the Tokyo 2020 Olympic Boxing events.

 Politics

 In February 2014, Egan confirmed that he would be running in the 2014 local elections as a Fine Gael candidate in the Clondalkin area.
 He was subsequently elected.

 In December 2014 he got engaged to girlfriend Karen O'Sullivan.
 In October 2015 he announced on Twitter the birth of their daughter Kate.
 He was re-elected at the 2019 local elections.
+He did not contest the 2024 local elections.

 Therapy and counselling

 Kenneth Egan pursued a career in psychotherapy and counselling in 2018, having been awarded a BA (Hons) in integrative counselling & psychotherapy and a higher diploma in addiction studies, he began to practice as a counsellor based in his native Clondalkin.
 He helps people with motivation, resilience, leadership, alcohol misuse & abuse/addiction, mental health, therapy, health & well-being and trauma.